ssi-dk/bifrost_sp_ecoli/README.md

 Once the templates have been filtered according to the described thresholds, the various categories are set according to the following criteria:

 - **Shiga Toxin:** Only PASSED hits for _stx*_ genes are used to make the toxin call, and alleles are collected separately for *stx1* and *stx2*.
 Toxin calling is not based on a single best hit — it reports all passing toxin alleles, and only the unique alleles are reported in the final result.
-Thus, the *Toxin* field (see below) is the union of all unique *stx1* and *stx2* alleles that passed.
+Thus, the *Toxin* field (described in the next section) is the union of all unique *stx1* and *stx2* alleles that passed.

 - **O-type:** Only PASSED hits for _wz*_ genes (`wzx`, `wzy`, `wzt`, `wzm`) are used to build O-type candidates.
 The candidates are separated into pairs `wzx/wzy` and `wzt/wzm`, and the final column `O_type` is only assigned if all valid candidate pairs agree on the same allele.
 Thus, non-concordant PASS hits among _wz*_ genes do not produce an O-type call, but are retained in the `toxin_details` column.